pingcap/docs-cn/statistics.md

 >
 > When you enable the `ANALYZE` configuration persistence feature again, if the previously recorded persistence configurations are no longer applicable to the latest data, you need to execute the `ANALYZE` statement manually and specify the new persistence configurations.

+### The memory quota for collecting statistics

+> **Warning:**
+>
+> Currently, the `ANALYZE` memory quota is an experimental feature, and the memory statistics might be inaccurate in production environments.

+Since TiDB v6.1.0, you can use the system variable [`tidb_mem_quota_analyze`](/system-variables.md#tidb_mem_quota_analyze-new-in-v610) to control the memory quota for collecting statistics in TiDB.

+To set a proper value of `tidb_mem_quota_analyze`, consider the data size of the cluster.
+When the default sampling rate is used, the main considerations are the number of columns, the size of column values, and the memory configuration of TiDB.
+Consider the following suggestions when you configure the maximum and minimum values:

+> **Note:**
+>
+> The following suggestions are for reference only.
+You need to configure the values based on the real scenario.

+- Minimum value: should be greater than the maximum memory usage when TiDB collects statistics from the table with the most columns.
+An approximate reference: when TiDB collects statistics from a table with 20 columns using the default configuration, the maximum memory usage is about 800 MiB; when TiDB collects statistics from a table with 160 columns using the default configuration, the maximum memory usage is about 5 GiB.
+- Maximum value: should be less than the available memory when TiDB is not collecting statistics.

 ### View `ANALYZE` state

 When executing the `ANALYZE` statement, you can view the current state of `ANALYZE` using the following SQL statement: